South Korea’s Constitutional Court strikes down law banning anti-Pyongyang leafleting

 The law passed in December 2020, six months after the North expressed its displeasure over the leaflets by blowing up an inter-Korean liaison office in the North Korean border town of Kaesong.

-Park and South Korea’s Unification Ministry, which handles inter-Korean affairs, did not immediately comment on the court’s decision, which immediately invalidated the law.
-Park and other activists could still be blocked by police in situations where their leafleting activities are seen as risking the safety of South Koreans living in border areas, the court said.
+Park did not immediately comment on the court’s decision, which immediately invalidated the law.
+He and other activists could still be blocked by police in situations where their leafleting activities are seen as risking the safety of South Koreans living in border areas, the court said.

+South Korea’s Unification Ministry promoted the law when the liberals were in power but reversed its stance to align with the views of the current conservative government that took office last year, saying that outlawing leafleting went too far.
+But the ministry, which handles inter-Korean affairs, still would prefer for Park and other activists to stop flying pamphlets into North Korea.

+“For the safety of residents in border areas and for stably managing inter-Korean relations, it would be ideal to refrain from sending leaflets to North Korea,” a ministry official who spoke on condition of anonymity told reporters during a background briefing Tuesday.

 The court’s justices voted 7-2 in favor of nullifying the law, concluding that it excessively restricts freedom of expression in a broad range of activities and “mobilizes the state power of punishment when that should be a last resort.”